-After nearly seven decades of India's independence, Khadi has still managed to hold its place in the wardrobe of every Indian household.
+After nearly seven decades of India's independence, Handloom cotton has still managed to hold its place in the wardrobe of every Indian household.

 Fernand Braudel, a French historian, said that until the 19th century India had become a world textile leader because this tradition had started early.
 Evidence of weaving skills can be traced back to the Bronze Age and cotton cultivation and processing began at the time of the Indus Valley Civilization.

-Suvetah is an Indian Khadi fabric bulk manufacturer.
-We sell Khadi fabric online through our website and also accept bulk orders from customers around the world.
+Suvetah is an Indian handloom cotton fabric bulk manufacturer.
+We sell Handloom cotton fabric online through our website and also accept bulk orders from customers around the world.
 We ship all available fabrics within 7 to 10 working days.